September, 2004

 After the old covers were removed, I discovered almost everything underneath was in bad shape.
 So I ended up replacing all the foam cushions along with the covers.
 I was originally planning on using the wooden bases for the cushions, but they were too brittle and I found a set on ebay that was less than new bases from Moss.
 The metal was very rusty but internally was in relatively good shape.
 There were a couple of holes that I decided not to worry about since it would all be hidden.
 I had the frames, the metal under the seat cushions, and the rails all powder coated and they turned out nice.

-I've now put well over 2500 miles on the car and they seem fine.
+I've now put over 14000 miles on the car and they seem fine.
 The first long trip was a hot one and did result in a very hot back - not too unusual, though, with a leather seat and no A/C.

 Questions?
 Click here to contact me: Larry.